elesiuta/backupy/README.md

 ## Extra Configuration Options
 - Some options can only be set from the config.json file
   - source_unique_id & dest_unique_id
-    - unique id used for syncing multiple folders, default = random string
+    - unique id for each folder, used when write_database_x2 is enabled, each assigned a random string by default
   - archive_dir
     - can be any subdirectory, default = ".backupy/Archive"
   - config_dir